YOUR PERFECT WEDDING DAY TIMELINE

 Things to Keep in Mind When making Your Timeline

 Always allow extra time to get ready than you think you’ll need.
 I guarantee something unexpected will come up : )

 Have ALL your details (dress, shoes, rings, other jewellery, invitation suite, any other keepsakes you’d like photographed) in one place at your getting ready location.
 This will save you/your photographer time gathering everything together.

 Include travel time from getting ready location to ceremony and from ceremony to reception in your timeline (as well as travel time to any portrait locations you’d like)

-Ideally you’ll need to allow for 30-45 minutes for bride & groom portraits, and another 40 minutes for bridal party portraits / family portraits.
+Ideally, you’ll need to allow for 30-45 minutes for bride & groom portraits, and another 40 minutes for wedding party/family portraits.